cockroachdb/docs/v19.2/deploy-cockroachdb-on-google-cloud-platform-insecure.md

 {{site.data.alerts.callout_danger}}If you plan to use CockroachDB in production, we strongly recommend using a secure cluster instead.
 Select <strong>Secure</strong> above for instructions.{{site.data.alerts.end}}

+## Before you begin

-## Requirements
+### Requirements

 {% include {{ page.version.version }}/prod-deployment/insecure-requirements.md %}

-* This article covers the use of Linux instances with GCE.
+- This article covers the use of Linux instances with GCE.
 You may wish to review the instructions for [connecting to Windows instances](https://cloud.google.com/compute/docs/instances/connecting-to-instance#windows).

-## Recommendations
+### Recommendations

 {% include {{ page.version.version }}/prod-deployment/insecure-recommendations.md %}